zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 As you can see, both our functions now have appropriate return values.
 Please note that from a technical point of view the current implementation is far from perfect.
-We will improve this Service a lot in the future but for now we have a working Service that is able to give us some data in a way that we have defined by our ``BlogServiceInterface``.
+We will improve this Service a lot in the future but for now we have a working Service that is able to give us some data in a way that is defined by our ``PostServiceInterface``.

 Bringing the Service into the Controller
 ========================================

-Now that we have our ``BlogService`` written, we want to get access to this Service in our Controllers.
+Now that we have our ``PostService`` written, we want to get access to this Service in our Controllers.
 For this task we will step foot into a new topic called "Dependency Injection" short "DI".

-// @todo Need someone to write a good 2-3 Sentences summary of what DI is in very easy to understand words
+When we're talking about dependency injection we're talking about a way to get dependencies into our classes.
+The most common form "Constructor Injection" is used for all dependencies that are required by a class at all times.

-In our case we want to have our Blog-Modules ``ListController`` somehow interact with our ``BlogService``.
-This means that the class ``BlogService`` is a dependency of the class ``ListController``.
-Without the ``BlogService`` our ``ListController`` will not be able to function properly.
+In our case we want to have our Blog-Modules ``ListController`` somehow interact with our ``PostService``.
+This means that the class ``PostService`` is a dependency of the class ``ListController``.
+Without the ``PostService`` our ``ListController`` will not be able to function properly.
 To make sure that our ``ListController`` will always get the appropriate dependency, we will first define the dependency inside the ``ListControllers`` constructor function ``__construct()``.
 Go on and modify the ``ListController`` like this: